New Zealand is one heck of a b-e-a-utiful place and as its people, it would be down right rude not to explore it.

 Te Waihou Walkway

 For the ultimate roadie and walk combo from Auckland, head to Putaruru’s Te Waihou Walkway.
 The highlight of this three-hour return walk is the blue-as-can-be Blue Spring, the source of around 70% of New Zealand’s bottled water.
 It remains a brisk 11-degrees year-long and will make you wish you were a mermaid.
+It's easy to see why this is one of the best walks in New Zealand.

 This Northland walk ain’t for the fainthearted.
 Mount Manaia is one heck of a challenging walk but dayum, is it rewarding.
 The two to three hour walk will have you questioning if the stairs will ever end (spoiler: they do) and eventually you’ll be catching your breath at the summit with the stellar views of Northland right before your very eyes.